pexip/plugin-interpretation-webapp3/README.md

     | Speaker | Interpreter | 100% | 100% |
     | Speaker | Listener | ~10% | ~90% |

-    **Notes:** Now the interpreter will talk to the main room and the listener can still follow the conversation.
+    **Notes:** Now the interpreter will talk to the main room and the listener can still follow the conversation (~10% volume).

+In both cases, if the interpreter leaves the interpretation room or if he is muted, we put the volume of the main room to 100% for the listener and we disable the slider.